proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfmsr/setting_up.md

 - Before running the DFMS node the [PubSub lib](https://crypto.stanford.edu/pbc/howto.html) should be installed.
 Otherwise, you cannot use the DFMS.

-### Run a Storage Drive node
+### Run a Storage Director Node
-In order to run a storage drive node, we need to install the `dfms` client.
+In order to run a storage director node, we need to install the `dfms-client` client.
 There are several ways to do this:

 #### Using docker: